rlucente-se-jboss/intranet-test-certs/README.md

     ./05-create-client-pair.sh
     ./06-export-certs.sh

-At the server, you'll need to import the following files into the appropriate keystore:
+At the server, you'll need to import the following file into the appropriate keystore:

-* /root/ca.cert.pem - the root CA certificate with alias `root_ca`
-* /root/deploy-ca-chain.cert.pem - the intermediate CA certificate with alias `intermediate_ca`
-* /root/server.p12 - the application server certificate and private key with alias `appserver`
+* /root/server.p12 - the appserver certificate, private key, and trust chain

-The client browser should import the following files:
+The client browser should import the following file:

-* /root/ca.cert.pem - the root CA certificate with alias `root_ca`
-* /root/client.p12 - the client certificate and private key
+* /root/client.p12 - the client certificate, private key, and trust chain

 The default password used throughout is `admin1jboss!`